 It has been three years since the Second World War ended, leaving his country in still in ruins and under the rule of a one-party Communist government headed by Comrade Mihai.
-The despised Germans and their sympathizers have been driven out or executed, but their legacy taints daily life at all levels of society.
+The despised Germans and their sympathizers have been driven out or executed, but their legacy taints daily life at all levels of society in post-war Europe.

 Just 22 and fresh out of the police academy, Emil Brod reports for duty to the homicide department in The Capital, only to be thrown, unaided, into investigating the murder of one of the country’s leading citizens.
 Treated to hostility by his fellow officers, Brod stumbles headlong into the murky circumstances surrounding the murder.

 Soon, he finds himself in the arms of the murdered man’s wife, who helps point him to a connection with a celebrated war hero rumored to be a candidate for the Politburo and a possible successor to Comrade Mihai.
 The Bridge of Sighs tells the tale of Brod’s persistence on this case in the face of official disapproval and several attempts on his life.

 The Bridge of Sighs (Yalta Boulevard #1) by Olen Steinhauer ★★★★☆